 Working with frequent disruptions can cause inconsistency in requesting insurance cards at each visit.
 And, when the information is collected, the data is often entered manually which can lead to further errors.
 In fact, a 2015 ReveCycle Intelligence article states that only 24% of practices check eligibility at every visit.

-Across the U.S., approximately 14% of all healthcare claims are rejected, and it is believed that 80% are rejected for reasons associated with eligibility verification.
-Fifty to sixty-five percent of all claims are never resubmitted, which means that providers simply lose this income.
+Across the United States, approximately 17% of all healthcare claims are denied, and it is believed that 22% are denied for reasons associated with eligibility verification.

 Between claims being rejected and not being submitted, there’s clearly something wrong here.